 Jane continues to learn more about her own internalised racism and the reality of white privilege and its influence in all aspect of life.
 She also continues to learn more about the necessity of truth telling about the real history of country since colonisation and the ongoing violence injustice perpetrated against Aboriginal and Torres Strait Islander peoples.

 Hayley has lived on Peramangk Country for most of her life.
 Her mother, an Eastern and Northern Arrente woman, was born in Alice Springs and, when removed from her family, was adopted by a family in Flaxley.

 Hayley has been in an Aboriginal education role for over 11 years, currently working as an Aboriginal Services Engagement Officer for the Department for Education.

 Linking local schools with reconciliation events and activities is important for Hayley, as is creating more curriculum resources for Peramangk Country.

-Hayley organises the Just Too Deadly Awards which is an annual event that celebrates Aboriginal students living in the Adelaide Hills.
+Just Too Deadly Awards which is an annual event that celebrates Aboriginal students living in the Adelaide Hills.